History of Gilston by John Clarke

 The village came to be called GEDELSTON.
 Gedel was one of our first farmers – ‘Ton’ means ‘farm’, thus Gedel’s Farm.
 What Gedel thought of Geoffrey is hard to fathom.
 Not much, I should imagine.
 Gedelston probably had a day of rejoicing when Geoffrey finally met his end.
 And as time went by, Gedelston became corrupted to Gelston, and later to Gilston.
 We were finally on the map.

 Those of you who have wondered why Gilston is so spread out will understand from these notes why it is so.
-It has never altered in 870 years: isolated houses dotted around isolated lanes.
-Always small, it is doubtful whether the population has ever exceeded 300.
+It has never altered in 881 years: isolated houses dotted around isolated lanes.
+It is doubtful whether the population ever exceeded 300 until the start of the 21st century.

 Time passes, and by the year 1260 the timber-framed thatched farmhouses are occupied by the nobility, and their pigs lived outside in pig-sties.
 They also had money which gradually, and with some reluctance on the nobles’ part, percolated into the village.
 The church was rebuilt in a much larger and grander style, with a sturdy bell-tower (no spire as yet) and fine interior fittings.
 But there were at this stage no pews for the congregation, and on the walls the Devil still prodded Gilston’s first streakers into the fiery pit.